austinmw312/Reddit-Analytics-Platform/instructions.md

 4. Analyze reddit posts data in "Themes" tab

-   1. For each post, we should send post data to OpenAI API to analyze the post and categorize it according to the themes.
+   1. For each post, we should send post data to OpenAI API and use structured output to analyze the post and categorize it according to the themes.
    2. We will use the following categories: Solution Requests, Pain Points, Ideas, Advice Requests, and Other.
       1. Solution Requests: Posts asking for solutions to problems.
       2. Pain Points: Posts expressing pain points or problems.
       3. Ideas: Posts introducing new ideas or concepts, such as new products, services, or startup ideas.
       4. Advice Requests: Posts asking for advice on topics.
       5. Other: Posts that don't fit into the other categories.
+Only put posts that don't fit into the other categories here.
    3. This process needs to be ran concurrently for all posts.
    4. In the "Themes" tab, display each category as a card with the following information: Category name, number of posts.
    5. If the user clicks on a category card, it should open a side panel that shows all the posts belonging to that category.